not-ryan-ning/not-ryan-ning/README.md

 # Hey, I'm Ryan! 👋🏻

-I'm currently a software engineering intern @ **Uber** in SF, where I'm working on improving location accuracy.
+I'm currently a software engineering intern @ **Uber** in SF, where I'm improving first-load location accuracy.

 Next, I will be interning @ **Amazon** in Seattle on DynamoDB team (learning about load balancers!).